The 10th World Water Forum Officially Begins, the President of the World Water Council Calls on Everyone to Become “Water Warriors”

-At the opening ceremony, Loïc Fauchon, the President of the World Water Council, expressed the hope that Indonesia’s actions could be replicated by all countries and emphasized the importance of protection and conservation of water.
+At the opening ceremony, Loïc Fauchon, the President of the World Water Council, expressed gratitude to Indonesia for hosting the World Water Forum in Bali, highlighting Indonesia as the World Capital of Water.

+He also emphasized the urgent need for sustainable water management, technological innovation, and global cooperation.
+Fauchon called for action to ensure water security, promote water rights, and involve younger generations in the fight for water preservation and peace.

 Following the opening ceremony, President Jokowi chaired the High-Level Meeting where he stated that all countries should use this as a momentum to reinvigorate real action and collective commitment to address water challenges by sharing knowledge, promoting innovative solutions and implementing integrated water resources management.